In this article, I’ll show you how to learn Spanish fast!

-If you can also find the audio version of the text, then you can listen along at the same time.
+By the way, if you can also find the audio version of the text you're reading, then you can listen along as you read.

-This helps you form connections between the written and spoken word, and will help you understand native speakers.
+This helps you form connections between the written and spoken word, and most importantly, will help you understand native speakers.

 When you’re in the early stages of learning Spanish it can be hard to find reading material that’s not too hard and overwhelming.